Ask Natural Life

 has been created by playing on consumers’ desire for cleanliness.

-flammable and the smoke from burning essential oils may contain potential
+they are highly flammable and the smoke from burning essential oils may contain

-carcinogens, such as polycyclic aromatic hydrocarbons (PAHs).
-A good way to use
+potential carcinogens, such as polycyclic aromatic hydrocarbons (PAHs).

 However, even exposure to pure, organic essential oils can cause breathing